noun: zoonosis plural noun: zoonoses

 We tend to forget about Leptospirosis as a disease that we can catch too as we vaccinate our dogs against it to prevent this very dangerous disease from affecting our pets.
 The Leptospira pathogen affects the tubules of the kidneys in rats, dogs and cattle, and humans can get the acute form of the disease if they come into contact with affected urine from these animals or contaminated water.

-Each and every one of these diseases highlights the need to be extra cautious if feeding a meat and dairy based diet to our families and our pets especially during this time where we are self-isolating and so badly need to stay healthy!
+Each and every one of these diseases highlights the need to be extra cautious if feeding a meat and dairy based diet to our families and our pets.
+A plant-based immune-boosting diet certainly helps to get rid of all the fears associated with these life-threatening zoonoses!